Design management: Design policy

+Promotion of Design Management

 In America the Chicago industrialist Walter Paepcke, of the Container Corporation of America, founded the Aspen Design Conference after World War II as a way of bringing business and designers together – to the benefit of both.
 In 1951 the first conference topic, "Design as a function of management", was chosen to ensure the participation of the business community.
 After several years, business leaders stopped attending because the increased participation of designers changed the dialogue, focusing not on the need for collaboration between business and design, but rather on the business community's failure to understand the value of design.

 The Royal Society of Arts (RSA) Presidential Medals for Design Management were instituted in June 1964.
 These were to recognize outstanding examples of design policy in organizations that maintained a consistently high standard in all aspects of design management, throughout all industries and disciplines.
 With these awards the RSA introduced the term design management.
 In 1965 the first medals were given to four companies; Conran & Co Ltd, Jaeger & Co Ltd, S. Hille & Co Ltd and W. & A. Gilbey Ltd. in the category "current achievements" and two companies London Transport and Heal and Son Ltd. in the category "long pioneering in the field of design management".
 The medal selection committee included representatives of the RSA council and the faculty of Royal Designers for Industry.

 The Design Management Institute (DMI) was founded in 1975 at the Massachusetts College of Art in Boston.
 Since the mid-1980s the DMI has been an international non-profit organization that seeks to heighten the awareness of design as an essential part of business strategy, and become the leading resource and international authority on design management.
 One year later the first conference was organized.
 The DMI increased its international presence and established the "European International Conference on Design Management" in 1997, and a professional development program for design management.

 In 2007 the European Commission funded the Award for Design Management Innovating and Reinforcing Enterprises (ADMIRE) project for two years, as part of the Pro Inno Europe Initiative, which is the EU's "focal point for innovation policy analysis, learning and development".
 The aim was to encourage companies – especially small and medium enterprises (SMEs) – to introduce design management procedures to; improve their competitiveness, stimulate innovation, establish a European knowledge-sharing platform, organize the Design Management Europe Award, and to identify and test new activities to promote Design Management.